Are Long Distance Taxis Expensive? Real Cost Breakdown

 Real Numbers: Local and Remote Reasoning

-Note: These charges include standard surcharges but do not factor in tolls, which can range from about $5 to as much as $30 on the taxi route.
+Note: These charges include standard surcharges but do not include tolls.
+Tolls on the taxi route can range from about $5 to $30.

 The Taxi Becomes Cheaper Than an App Ride